-20. Equitable Remedies.
+- Equitable Remedies.
 Executive acknowledges that he has been employed for his unique talents and that his leaving the employ of the Company during the Term of Employment of this Agreement would seriously hamper the business of the Company and that the Company will suffer irreparable damage if any provision of Sections 11, 12 or 18 hereof are not performed strictly in accordance with their terms or are otherwise breached.
 Executive hereby expressly agrees that the Company shall be entitled as a matter of right to injunctive or other equitable relief, in addition to all other remedies permitted by law, to prevent a breach or violation by Executive and to secure enforcement of the provisions of Sections 11, 12 or 18 hereof.
-Similarly, Executive stands to be significantly harmed if Section 19 is breached by the Company and the Company hereby expressly agrees that Executive shall be entitled as a matter of right to injunctive or violation by the Company and to secure enforcement of the provisions of Violation by the Company and to secure enforcement of the provisions of Section 19 hereof.
+Similarly, Executive stands to be significantly harmed if Section 19 is breached by the Company and the Company hereby expressly agrees that Executive shall be entitled as a matter of right to injunctive or other equitable relief, in addition to all other remedies permitted by law, to prevent a breach or violation by the Company and to secure enforcement of the provisions of Section 19 hereof.
 For purposes of the preceding sentence, the Company shall be responsible for the statements of its officers, directors and employees and any disparaging statement by such person shall be deemed a breach by the Company and Executive's rights hereunder, including to injunctive or other equitable relief, shall be triggered.
-Resort to such equitable relief, however, shall not constitute a waiver of any other rights or remedies that a party may have.

-21. Limitation of Authority.
-Except as expressly provided herein, no provision hereof shall be deemed to authorize or empower either party hereto to act on behalf of, obligate or bind the other party hereto.

-22. Notices.
-All notices which are required by or may be given pursuant to the terms of this Agreement must be in writing and must be delivered personally, sent for next-day delivery by a nationally recognized overnight delivery service, or sent by certified mail, return receipt requested, postage prepaid, or by facsimile or email (with written confirmation of transmission) provided, that, notice is also sent via first class, postage prepaid, mail, or sent for next-day delivery by a nationally recognized overnight delivery is also sent via first class, postage prepaid, mail, or sent for next-day delivery by a nationally recognized overnight delivery is also sent via first class, postage prepaid, mail, or sent for next-day delivery by a nationally recognized overnight delivery service) as follows:
+Resort to such equitable relief, however, shall not constitute a waiver of any other rights or remedies that a party may have. - 21.
+Limitation of Authority.
+Except as expressly provided herein, no provision hereof shall be deemed to authorize or empower either party hereto to act on behalf of, obligate or bind the other party hereto. - 22.
+Notices.
+All notices which are required by or may be given pursuant to the terms of this Agreement must be in writing and must be delivered personally, sent for next-day delivery by a nationally recognized overnight delivery service, or sent by certified mail, return receipt requested, postage prepaid, or by facsimile or email (with written confirmation of transmission) provided, that, notice is also sent via first class, postage prepaid, mail, or sent for next-day delivery by a nationally recognized overnight delivery service) as follows: